 Packaged weight 17 lbs.
 5.6 oz.

 Cramped quarters?
 Not with the Base Camp 4 from REI Co-op.
-This four-person shelter maximizes space with a deep awning (our New Mexico–based tester stationed a camp chair beneath it to wait out a squall) and a generous vehicle attachment (like a large vestibule; sold separately) that’s spacious enough for four camp chairs and a table.
+This four-person shelter maximizes space with a deep awning (John F., our member-tester in New Mexico, stationed a camp chair beneath it to wait out a squall) and a generous vehicle attachment (like a large vestibule; sold separately) that’s spacious enough for four camp chairs and a table.

 All that, and it packs down to about the size of six Nalgene water bottles.

-“No four-person tent is ever going to pack down small, but this packs down smaller than the [other] 4-person tent I have been using for years,” says the New Mexico–based tester.
+“No four-person tent is ever going to pack down small, but this packs down smaller than the [other] 4-person tent I have been using for years,” says John.

 Because more people typically means more gear, testers appreciate the shelter’s interior and roof pockets as well as hang loops that make organization a cinch.
 Additionally, four roof vents encourage air flow (a must when housing several stinky campers) and offer primo stargazing if you ditch the fly.
 Two wide-mouth doors on either side allow access without crawling over campmates and, if you’ve maxed the capacity, can make the tent feel a little less claustrophobic.

 It's also worth noting that the Base Camp 4 doesn’t include a tent footprint.
 To extend your shelter’s life and make clean-up easier, you can purchase the matching footprint separately.
-“I needed to clean the bottom quite a bit and it's much more awkward to clean the bottom of a tent than just a footprint,” says our Minnesota-based tester.
+“I needed to clean the bottom quite a bit and it's much more awkward to clean the bottom of a tent than just a footprint,” says Ever Meister, REI Co-op Hike and Impact editor who tested the tent in Minnesota.
 Buy here.

 Bottom Line: With wide doors, roof vents, a deep awning and an optional vehicle attachment, the REI Co-op Base Camp 4 fits small groups comfortably.